apache/openwhisk/docs/metrics.md

   *Notice: Tag is supported in some kamon-backend.
 (OpenTSDB, Datadog, InfluxDB)*

-- **metrics_granular_metric** [true / false  (default: false)]

-  Enable/disable whether to send finely granulated metric.

-  *Beware: This option cause scalability issues in common time-series databases and as such is dangerous to day-to-day operations.*

 - **metrics_kamon_statsd_host** [hostname or ip address]

   Hostname or ip address of the statsd server